 One solution is to change your shutdown scripts so you never reach that point.
 You want the system to die without reaching the part where the kernel tells it to shut down.
-A possible script might look like this:
+A possible script might look like this (see scripts/systemd/nutshutdown in NUT sources for a more streamlined and modern variant):